The independent, trusted guide to online education for over 26 years!

 Most Online Programs / Schools by State

 Readers will notice two states in the top six that may be surprising at first glance: Minnesota and Virginia.
-Minnesota’s high ranking benefits from having two powerhouses in online education, Walden University and Capella University, based in the state.
+Minnesota’s high ranking benefits from having a powerhouse in online education, Walden University, based in the state.
 Walden University is notable as the largest online school by program count in our research, given that it has a large variety of programs and significant specializations possible in many programs.
 Each specialization has a separate description on their website so these were included as individual programs consistent with the method used in our research.

 Greatest Number of Schools Offering Online Programs by State